 The Board is responsible to shareholders for the proper management of the Group.
-A statement of directorsø responsibilities in respect of the accounts is set out on page 11.
+A statement of directors' responsibilities in respect of the accounts is set out on page 11.

-The non-executive directors have a particular responsibility to ensure that the strategies proposed by the executive directors are fully considered.
+The non-executive director has a particular responsibility to ensure that the strategies proposed by the executive directors are fully considered.